How Discord underlies the Noise Resilience of Quantum Illumination: Framework

+We note that several other methods to characterize the benefits of quantum illumination exist in literature.
+The quantifier introduced by Lloyd~\cite{Lloyd2008}, for example, is based on the probability of guessing $x$ correctly.
+The performance measures are closely related: Knowledge of one bounds the other from both above and below, and the scaling properties of the two measures coincide~\cite{Fuchs1999}.
+In using information theoretic quantifiers of distinguishability, we have followed an approach similar to that of quantum reading~\cite{Pirandola2011,pirandola2011quantum,dallarno2012}, where the mutual information was used to better characterize the optimal readout of a classical memory.

-This advantage can be non-zero in scenarios where $\eta \ll 1$, and $\rho_E$ is completely mixed.
-The reason behind this improved performance is not immediately clear, since the aforemention conditions imply that $\rho^{(0)}_{AB}$ and $\rho^{(1)}_{AB}$ are both highly entropic and completely separable, despite the original input $\Psi_{AB}$ being maximally entangled.
-Indeed, we can recast quantum illumination into a functionally equivalent quantum circuit, where the action of the noise is separated from that of the reflecting object (see Fig.~\ref{Discord_schematic}).
+\textbf{Noise Resilience}.
+The distinguishing feature of quantum illumination is that it exhibits a performance advantage even in scenarios where $\eta \ll 1$, and $\rho_E$ is completely mixed.
+This counters conventional intuition; the intense noise implies that $\rho^{(0)}_{AB}$ and $\rho^{(1)}_{AB}$ are both highly entropic and completely separable, despite the use of a maximally entangled probe $\Psi_{AB}$.
+This peculiarity is highlighted when we recast quantum illumination into a functionally equivalent quantum circuit, where the action of the noise is separated from that of the reflecting object (see Fig.~\ref{Discord_schematic}).
 Irrespective of whether the reflector is present, the noise decoheres Alice's input $\Psi_{AB}$ into the separable state $\rhocode[0]_{AB}$ (cf. Fig.~\ref{Discord_schematic}.c).
 Now the presence or absence of the target, i.e., the value $x$ of the random variable $X$, is encoded into the state by applying the operator $\mathbb{S}^{x}$ to the signal system, with $\mathbb{S}$ being the swap operator between the signal and environment (cf. Fig.~\ref{Discord_schematic}.b).

-From this viewpoint, it is clear that the mechanism of quantum illumination is based on the remaining quantum correlations which survive in the separable state $\rho^{(0)}_{AB}$.
-These quantum correlations are quantified by discord and provide the resilient memory which stores the information about the presence or absence of the target.
+This viewpoint suggests that there must still exist some form of `quantumness' after noise injection; that is, we expect some form of quantum correlations to survive in the separable state $\rho^{(0)}_{AB}$ and that these correlations are related to quantum illumination's superior performance.
+Here, we demonstrate a direct relation between the discord remaining in $\rho^{(0)}_{AB}$ and the performance advantage in illumination, $\Delta I$.